 The designated person accountable for dust control at the Facility is responsible for documenting completion of each five-year review, signing a statement as to whether the Dust Control Plan is amended.
 Technical changes made to this Dust Control Plan will be certified by a qualified Professional Engineer as required by 40 CFR 257.80(b).
 SCDHEC will be notified in accordance with 40 CFR 257.106(g) when this Dust Control Plan has been amended and placed in the Facility operating record and on the Dominion Energy internet site.

-- ✓ In 2019, the Dust Control Plan was amended to reflect the change in ownership and operational responsibility due to the acquisition of SCANA and its subsidiaries by Dominion Energy. - ✓ No technical changes were made to the Dust Control Plan due to a change in physical operations at the plant or inadequacies associated CCR Unit management.
+✓ No technical changes were made to the Dust Control Plan due to a change in physical operations at the plant or inadequacies associated CCR Unit management.